 Are you a landlord?
-Do you rent your home out on an online marketplace like Airbnb?
+Do you rent your home out through an online marketplace like Airbnb?

 The form allows you to detail up to three rental properties.
-If yours exceed this number, you’ll need additional Schedule Es.
-However, you’ll only need to complete lines 23a through 26 (totals) once.
+You’ll need additional Schedule Es if you have more than three, but you’ll only need to complete lines 23a through 26 (totals) once.